arturaugusto/subtitles-downloader/README.md

 4. The script will download subtitles and save at the same selected folder

-Alternatively, you can run the script running this command on terminal:
+Alternatively, you can start the app running this command on terminal:
 `wget -qO- https://raw.githubusercontent.com/arturaugusto/subtitles-downloader/main/main.py  | python -`

 ### Minimalist user interface included: